-Add blue tansy to a personal aromatherapy inhaler and use it to help encourage the spirit and boost confidence, according to Rocky Mountain Oils.
+Add blue tansy essential to a personal aromatherapy inhaler and use it to help encourage the spirit and boost confidence, according to Rocky Mountain Oils.

 To encourage positivity, diffuse a blend of blue tansy, marjoram, and juniper essential oils, according to Young Living.
 Skin care suggestions:

 the itching of skin rashes, dilute blue tansy essential oil in tamanu oil (Calophyllum inophyllum), coconut

 Source: Lisa Mertz, LMT, PhD.
 "Tending the Fire Element of Summer."
 NAHA Aromatherapy Journal, Summer 2013.2, p.
 40.